 AN2025 is a widely studied molecule with Novartis alone having sponsored 40 clinical trials on over 4,200 patients across a variety of cancers.
 These studies include a Phase II trial that demonstrated that the combination of AN2025 with paclitaxel achieved a superior median overall survival ("mOS"), and significant improvements in median progression-free survival ("mPFS") and overall response rate ("ORR") compared to the control group in recurrent or metastatic HNSCC after disease progression with platinum based chemotherapy.
 In July 2016, AN2025 was granted Fast Track designation by the FDA for the treatment of recurrent or metastatic HNSCC with disease progression on or after platinum-based therapy.
-For the Phase III trial, we expect to enroll 483 patients in more than 180 sites around the world, spanning over 18 markets in North America, Europe, Asia, and South America.
-Leveraging the benefit of using ORR data from the planned Phase III interim analysis, we expect to submit the NDA to the FDA seeking a potential accelerated approval in the second half of 2024, followed by further marketing approval applications to National Medical Products Administration ("NMPA"), European Medicines Agency ("EMA"), Pharmaceuticals and Medical Devices Agency ("PMDA") and other authorities.
+We completed patient enrollment of the Phase III trial in November 2023, enrolling 487 patients in more than 180 sites around the world, spanning over 18 markets in North America, Europe, Asia, and South America.
+Leveraging the benefit of OS data as primary endpoint, we expect to submit the NDA to the FDA in the first half of 2025, followed by further marketing approval applications to National Medical Products Administration ("NMPA"), European Medicines Agency ("EMA"), Pharmaceuticals and Medical Devices Agency ("PMDA") and other authorities.